Akarshh28/Electronic_Dice_using_Arduino_UNO/README.md

-# Electronic Dice using Arduino 🎲
+# Electronic Dice using Arduino UNO🎲

 A digital dice built using Arduino UNO that generates random numbers from 1 to 6 using LEDs and a 7-segment display.